vlizarn/challenge-python-lottery/README.md

        self.print('msg', 'lottery', 2)
 ```

 In the first condition, you can see the `title` variable match with the `"Simple"` string, if the `if` statement match is equal, the `Game` constructor with the bet method will be executed inside the code of block on the `if` statement.
 The `Game` constructor inside the `if` has five arguments, and the `elif` statement contains seven arguments on the constructor.
-Every parameter is changeable and permits reuse the arguments to create a new bet mode for the lottery game.
+Every parameter is changeable and permits the reuse of the arguments to create a new bet mode for the lottery game.
 For the least, if all top statements don't match the code, the program will return a message with an error explanation.

 #### Exemple 2 - Game constructor

 The `Game` constructor needs arguments for all parameters to perform correctly.
 In this case, the `Game` constructor is responsible for the data request provided for the `Lottery` class.
 These two constructors have default parameters that mustn't require arguments to the parameters.